TBrost/Brost-Resume/docs/index.md

 `Sep 2022 - Present`
 __Brigham Young University - Idaho__, - Research Assistant, Rexburg, ID
 Primary research assistant to Economics professor until graduation.
-- Working with professor to collect educational data through Canvas software API's
+- Working with professors to collect educational data through Canvas software API's
-- As data is collected we will begin using it to emperically analyse the effectiveness of various teaching methods and strategies in efforts to improve learning and teaching effeciency at various conceptual levels for students.
+- As data is collected we will begin using it to empirically analyze the effectiveness of various teaching methods and strategies in efforts to improve learning and teaching efficiency at various conceptual levels for students.

 `Sept 2021 - Jan 2022`
 __Hot Cup Factory__, - Business Development Specialist - Rexburg, ID

 - Worked closely with the company director to aggregate and collect data from across various departments within the company.
-While there I completed three major projects to help the company take advantage of a period of exponetial growth during its first few years;
+While there I completed three major projects to help the company take advantage of a period of exponential growth during its first few years;
-- The first being an ongoing analysis of product demands for roughly 100 unique products with multiple suppliers in various countries within R. I further used a mixture of forecasting techniques to predict growth for the following year by product based on the company's and each product's growth patterns over the past 3 years.
+- Ongoing analysis of product demands for roughly 100 unique products with multiple suppliers in various countries within R. I further used a mixture of forecasting techniques to predict growth for the following year by product based on the company's and each product's growth patterns over the past 3 years.
 I then used these values to predict sales by month for each product within a dynamic google sheets (preffered platform of company) allowing the company director to edit certain assumptions made within the calculations being made.
-- The second was an indepth analysis of the target market, I then created a group of documents and tools for sales reps to utilize when working with customers to further upsale and expose them to new products.
+- In-depth analysis of the target market, I then created a group of documents and tools for sales reps to utilize when working with customers to further upsell and expose them to new products.
-- The third and final project I completed was an additional dynamic dashboard using a variety of import methods and SQL queries within google sheets to pull company inventory levels and predicted demands for each product from the afor mentioned demand dashboard.
-This Order Dashboard allow viewing of monthly inventory levels based on current levels, any inbound items (in the process of shipping), as well as selectively estimate and include late products (old orders that haven't been shipped yet), as well as predicted orders and arrivals.
+- Creation of an additional dynamic dashboard using a variety of import methods and SQL queries within google sheets to pull company inventory levels and predicted demands for each product from the aforementioned demand dashboard.
+This Order Dashboard allows viewing of monthly inventory levels based on current levels, any inbound items (in the process of shipping), as well as selectively estimate and include late products (old orders that haven't been shipped yet), as well as predicted orders and arrivals.

 `April 2021 - Current`
 __Brigham Young University-Idaho__, - Mathematics/Economics Tutor - Rexburg, ID